 Alphabet knowledge is the ability to name letters, identify the sounds they make and their printed shapes.
 For most children, alphabet knowledge begins to develop before they enter school.
 By the end of first grade, most children have mastered the alphabet.
 The top predictor of reading success hinges on accurate and automatic alphabet knowledge.
-Being able to sing the ABC song or recite the letters in order is insufficient for learning to read.

 Learning the alphabet supports the alphabetic principle